UST-QuAntiL/icwe-tutorial/handson.md

 ![Modeler Initial](./resources/images/modeler-initial.png)

-Familiarize yourself with the workflow modeler by dragging and dropping elements from the palette on the right into the modelling plain.
+Familiarize yourself with the workflow modeler by dragging and dropping elements from the palette on the right into the modeling pane.

 ## Part 1: QAOA for MaxCut

 In the first part of the hands-on session, you will model and execute a quantum workflow orchestrating the [Quantum Approximate Optimization Algorithm (QAOA)](https://arxiv.org/pdf/1411.4028.pdf) to solve the Maximum Cut (MaxCut) problem.
 To model the quantum workflow, the [Quantum Modeling Extension (QuantME)](https://www.iaas.uni-stuttgart.de/publications/Weder2020_QuantumWorkflows.pdf), as well as its extension for Variational Quantum Algorithms (VQAs), called [QuantME4VQA](https://www.iaas.uni-stuttgart.de/publications/Beisel2023_QuantME4VQA.pdf), are used.

-First, add a Warm-Starting Task after the initial start event.
+First, add a Warm-Starting Task after the initial Start Event.
 [Warm-starting](https://www.mdpi.com/2079-9292/11/7/1033/pdf) is used to approximate a solution that is incorporated into the quantum circuit to facilitate the search for the optimal solution.
-Select the Task icon in the palette (1), drag it into the plain, click on the wrench symbol (2), and select the QuantME Tasks category in the drop-down menu (3).
+Select the Task icon in the palette (1), drag it into the pane, click on the wrench symbol (2), and select the QuantME Tasks category in the drop-down menu (3).
 Finally, click on Warm-Starting Task within the QuantME Tasks category.

 ![Modeler First Task](./resources/images/modeler-select-quantme.png)